best overall racing wheel

 Before we get into how this is a lesser wheel than the T300, let’s tackle the good stuff.
 It’s sturdy, the force feedback has serious pull to it, and the rubbery wheel coating means it’s very grippy and will stand up to years of abuse.
 It’s also less notchy-feeling than the Logitech G29.

 Now for those reasons why the T150 is cheaper than Thrustmaster’s top wheels.
 First, the pedals are basic – a two-pedal plastic setup that isn’t as impressive as the wheel.
-These can be upgraded, however.
+These can be upgraded, however, and there is a version, the Thrustmaster T150 Pro, that comes with a three-pedal board for people who want to use a gear stick.

 Second, the wheel isn’t as smooth as the T300.
 This is because it uses a “gear and belt” transmission system rather than being purely belt driven.
 Given the price, though, these sacrifices are fairly easy to swallow.